Environmental Projects for Teens and Classrooms

 Environmental Classroom Projects: Calculate your impact on the environment.

-Subject: Math Environmental Classroom Projects
+Subject: Math Environmental Science Classroom Projects

 • Calculate how much trash each student generates daily, week, month, and year.

-Environmental Classroom Projects: Home Energy Audit
+Environmental Projects: Home Energy Audit

 Subjects: Math, science with an engineering component